Live Prediction Market Odds

 The 2026 House map looks fundamentally different from the one Congress was elected on in 2024, and that's the single most important fact to understand before betting on the chamber.
 Normally, House districts are redrawn once a decade after the U.S. Census.
 This cycle has been the exception.
 Starting in 2025, President Trump publicly urged Republican-controlled state legislatures to redraw their congressional maps to help the GOP hold the chamber.
 Texas was first to comply, redrawing in a way designed to net as many as five new Republican seats.
 Democratic-controlled California passed a counter-map intended to flip five seats the other way.
 Missouri, North Carolina, Ohio and Utah followed with their own redraws, with Utah's coming from a court ruling rather than a legislative action.

 Two court rulings in late April and early May 2026 reshaped the math further, both favoring Republicans.
 The U.S. Supreme Court ruled on April 29 in Louisiana v.
 Callais that race could not be a primary factor in redistricting, effectively weakening the Voting Rights Act protections that had created Black-majority districts across the South.
 Republican-controlled legislatures in Louisiana, Alabama, Tennessee and South Carolina immediately began redrawing maps to eliminate or reduce those majority-Black, Democratic-leaning districts.
-Louisiana even suspended its May 6 congressional primary mid-process to accommodate new maps.
-A week later, on May 8, the Virginia Supreme Court struck down a Democratic-backed redistricting amendment that had been approved by Virginia voters in April, citing procedural problems with how the legislature put the question on the ballot.
+Louisiana suspended its May 16 congressional primary mid-process and on May 29 passed a new map that drops the state from two majority-Black districts to one, expected to shift the delegation from 4R-2D to 5R-1D.
+A week earlier, on May 8, the Virginia Supreme Court struck down a Democratic-backed redistricting amendment that had been approved by Virginia voters in April, citing procedural problems with how the legislature put the question on the ballot.
 That ruling cost Democrats up to four potential pickups in Virginia, where they had spent tens of millions of dollars promoting the referendum.

 Cook Political Report's latest estimate is that Republicans will net somewhere between five and seven seats nationwide from the redistricting wars, with a theoretical ceiling closer to 13 or 14 if every favorable map performs at full strength.
 CNN's tracker puts the count at 15 to 17 new Republican-winnable districts created, against five new Democratic-leaning districts created in California plus one in Utah.
 That's a meaningful structural shift in a chamber where the current Republican majority is 217 to 212 with five vacancies.
 Democrats now need to flip something like 10 to 12 seats to take the chamber rather than the three or four they would have needed on the old maps.

-The states to watch on this front are Texas, California, Louisiana, Alabama, North Carolina, Virginia, Ohio, Missouri, Tennessee, South Carolina, Utah and Florida.
-Each has either redrawn its map for 2026 or is currently in the middle of redrawing.
-Florida Republicans are pushing a map that could add more Republican seats.
-Indiana is debating whether to redraw, with internal Republican opposition slowing things down.
-The list is genuinely fluid and changes faster than political analysts can update their projections.
+The states to watch on this front are Texas, California, Louisiana, Alabama, North Carolina, Virginia, Ohio, Missouri, Tennessee, South Carolina, Utah and Florida..
+Each has either redrawn its map for 2026 or attempted to.
+Alabama's GOP map remains blocked by a federal court pending Supreme Court appeal, and South Carolina's effort died in the state Senate on May 26.
+With Louisiana's map signed on May 29, the active mid-decade redistricting wave is effectively over for 2026, though new lawsuits are expected against several of the new maps.
 We update this page as the prediction markets reprice the underlying contracts, which happens on every major court ruling and every new map enactment.
+For deeper coverage, see our full redistricting odds page.

 What this means practically is that the actual 2026 House battlefield is smaller and tilted more toward Republicans than it was just six months ago.
 Where Democrats might have had 30 to 40 truly competitive districts to attack on the old maps, the new maps shrink that battlefield significantly while expanding the number of Republican-favored districts.
 That's why the prediction markets, which had Democrats as overwhelming favorites for House control late last year, have moved the race much closer to a coin flip.
 The historical midterm tailwind for Democrats is still real and still powerful, but the structural headwind from the new maps is now real too.